bridgesense/dotfiles/README.md

 Suggested: [Silver Searcher](https://github.com/ggreer/the_silver_searcher)

 Emacs has a huge performance advantage over Vi.
-This configuration includes the [Evil](https://www.emacswiki.org/emacs/Evil) package which emulates Vim's modal functionality.
+This configuration includes the [Evil](https://www.emacswiki.org/emacs/Evil) package, which emulates Vim's modal functionality.
 In Evil mode Emacs shares keybindings familiar to the YADR package.
 Switching between Emacs and Evil mode is done by C-z.
 There is inline documentation with live hints for ease of discovery.
-After entering Emacs just hit the leader key (,) to get started.
+After entering Emacs, just hit the leader key (,) to get started.
 Hit the leader key twice for a fuzzy command search.

-NOTE: I have some personal concerns around Emacs 28's performance.
-Although, I'm really excited about the new developments in 29.
-I would strongly suggest to sticking with version 27 for now.
-If your distro doesn't have it, there are compilation examples in each of the workstation scripts.
+NOTE: I have some personal concerns about Emacs 28's performance.
+However, I'm excited about the new developments in 29.
+Therefore, I would strongly suggest sticking with version 27 for now.
+If your distro doesn't have it, there are compilation examples in each workstation script.

 [Return to top](#yadrlite)